 6. Wear and Tarnishing of Platinum and Palladium Wedding Rings

 When scratched, palladium and platinum tend to "furrow" rather than chip.
+While many people prefer the patina, because the rings appear to have a matte finish, others prefer a mirror finish.
 The metal can simply be put back in place on a nonabrasive polishing wheel.
 The ring will look as shiny as when it came out of its box.